Studio Director (Producer, Performer, Sound Engineer, Visionary)

 Once the pre production demos are done, we discuss and plan the recording session or sessions.

-Other studios may be utilised to track some instruments but I tend to track the final vocals and mix the record myself at my studio when possible.
+Other studios may be utilised to track some instruments but I can accommodate a basic band in my own studio.
+I tend to track the final vocals with the singer separately and then mix the record myself when possible.

 Can we go live to social media?